pingcap/docs-tidb-operator/en/configure-a-tidb-cluster.md

       storageClassName: local-storage
 ```

 TiFlash mounts all PVs to directories such as `/data0` and `/data1` in the container in the order of configuration.
 TiFlash has 4 log files.
 Print proxy log to the standard output of the container.
-The other 3 logs stored on the disk, which are `/data0/logs/flash_cluster_manager.log`, `/ data0/logs/error.log`, `/data0/logs/server.log` are in the `/data0` directory by default.
-If you want to modify the log storage path, refer to [Configure TiFlash parameters](#configure-tiflash- parameters).
+The other 3 logs stored on the disk, which are `/data0/logs/flash_cluster_manager.log`, `/ data0/logs/error.log`, `/data0/logs/server.log`, are in the `/data0` directory by default.
+To modify the log storage path, refer to [Configure TiFlash parameters](#configure-tiflash-parameters).

 > **Warning:**
 >